 In 2020, video sales became more than a trend.
-It’s now a vital tool for remote sellers, who need to use the right sales prospecting tools and maintain relationships with customers.
+It’s now a vital tool for remote sellers in a virtual selling environment, who need to use the right sales prospecting tools and maintain relationships with customers.

 We all know about the amazing growth of video conferencing platforms, such as Zoom and Google Meet for synchronous virtual meetings.
 But there are other asynchronous sales video platforms that are changing the way remote selling teams interact with customers.